 The booking staff was really friendly and escorted me down the ramps to the preboard area.
-For those who need a little extra time to board, like wheelchair users, will preboard before everyone else.
+Those who need a little extra time to board, like wheelchair users, will preboard before everyone else.
 There is only one general seating area.
-Some of the seats are designated to be reserved for the handicapped and in fact these chairs can be removed if you would like to stay in your chair.
+Some of the seats are designated to be reserved for the handicapped and in fact, these chairs can be removed if you would like to stay in your chair.
 Then you can pull right up to your space and have the convenience of a table.
 The accessible seats unfortunately are not seated by the window but the windows are very large and still can enjoy the nice scenery.